Bug #17498

 Another alternative patch would be decreasing original "sleep 1" to "sleep 0.1" as a "compromise", but that would IMHO still redundantly fetch katello queue too often.
 Requirements to the two delays are contradicting each other, it doesnt make much sense to ave just one delay.

-Updated by Justin Sherrill over 7 years ago
+Updated by Justin Sherrill about 8 years ago